stackdio/stackdio/docs/installation/ubuntu-prep.rst

 -  gcc and other development tools
 -  git
--  postgres-devel
--  swig
+-  libpq-dev (the c header files for compiling the python postgres client)
--  python-devel
+-  python-dev
 -  redis-server

 To quickly get up and running, you can run the following to install the